 Due to Arizona's favorable climate, thousands of seniors make Arizona their short-term winter home, and many eventually choose to make their stay permanent.
 Arizona has an ever-growing elderly population, many of whom live on fixed, limited incomes and need advice qualifying for and locating affordable housing.

-Finding Affordable Senior Housing and Qualifying
+Finding Affordable Senior Housing in Arizona

 Low-income senior apartments can be found in most Arizona communities.
-Some are under federal housing guidelines and will only accept low-income seniors who have qualified under the Dept. of Housing Urban Development (HUD) guidelines, but most are privately owned.
+Some are under federal housing guidelines and will only accept low-income seniors who have qualified under the Department of Housing Urban Development (HUD) guidelines, but most are privately owned.
 Many other privately owned properties offer reduced rents on a limited number of apartments to low-income seniors, with assistance from HUD.

 HUD sets income limits that determine eligibility for assisted housing programs, including Section 202 housing for the elderly.
 HUD develops these income limits based on Median Family Income (MFI) estimates and Fair Market Rent.

 Contact Your Local Arizona Public Housing Agency

 For more information on how to qualify, you can contact the local Public Housing Agency (PHA) serving your Arizona community.